Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: SSP Reductions for Various Problems

 Thus, the SSP reduction is indeed correct.

 \begin{samepage} \begin{mdframed} \begin{description} \item[]\textsc{Dominating Set} \\ \textbf{Instances:} Graph $G = (V, E)$, number $k \in \N$.\\ \textbf{Universe:} Vertex set $V =: \U$.\\ \textbf{Feasible solution set:} The set of all dominating sets.\\ \textbf{Solution set:} The set of all dominating sets of size at most $k$. \end{description} \end{mdframed} \end{samepage} For a reduction from \textsc{Vertex Cover} to \textsc{Dominating Set}, we use a (modified) folklore reduction as depicted in \Cref{fig:reduction:vertex-cover-dominating-set}.
-Let $(V, E)$ be the \textsc{Vertex Cover} instance and $(V', E')$ be the \textsc{Dominating Set} instance.
+Let $I = ((V, E), k)$ be the \textsc{Vertex Cover} instance and $((V', E'), k')$ be the \textsc{Dominating Set} instance.
 For every two vertices $v, w \in V$ connected by an edge $\{v, w\}$, we introduce $|V|+1$ additional vertices $vw_i$ for $i \in \fromto{1}{|V|+1}$ and connect them to $v$ and to $w$.
-The parameter $k$ is left unchanged.
-With this construction, the vertex cover is directly translatable to a dominating set in the \textsc{Dominating Set} instance by leaving it as is.
-The other way around, we claim that every dominating set of size at most $k$ in the new graph has the property that restricted to the set $V$ it encodes a vertex cover of size at most $k$ of the old graph.
-Indeed, observe that one needs at least $|V|+1$ vertices to dominate all vertices $v, w$ and $vw_i$ $i \in \fromto{1}{|V|+1}$ of one edge.
-Thus for all dominating sets and for all \enquote{original} edges $\set{v,w}$, one needs to include either $v$ or $w$ .
+All isolated vertices $v \in V$ are mapped to itself, that is $v \in V'$.
+Furthermore, we introduce a star around vertex $v_{iso}$ connected to vertices $v^i_{iso}$ for $i \in \fromto{1}{|V|+1}$.
+Then, we connect $v_{iso}$ to all the isolated vertices from $V'$.
+The parameter $k'$ is set to $k' = k+1$.
+With this construction, the vertex cover is directly translatable to a dominating set in the \textsc{Dominating Set} instance by leaving it as is and by taking $v_{iso}$ into the dominating set.
+Note that $v_{iso}$ dominates itself, all $v^i_{iso}$ for $i \in \fromto{1}{|V|+1}$, and all originally isolated vertices.
+The other way around, we claim that every dominating set of size at most $k' = k+1$ in the new graph has the property that restricted to the set $W$ it encodes a vertex cover of size at most $k$ of the old graph.
+Indeed, observe that one needs at least $|V|+1$ vertices to dominate all vertices $v, w$ and $vw_i$ $i \in \fromto{1}{|V|+1}$ of one edge, the same holds for the star around $v_{iso}$.
+Thus for all dominating sets and for all \enquote{original} edges $\set{v,w}$, one needs to include either $v$ or $w$.
+Note that $v_{iso}$ is always part of the dominating set because it is the center of large star and all of the originally isolated vertices are dominated.
 Consequently, we have a one-to-one correspondence between the vertex cover and the dominating set and the solutions are preserved accordingly.
-This one-to-one correspondence with the mapping $f(v) = v \in V'$ for all $v \in V$ directly implies that this is an SSP reduction.
+This one-to-one correspondence with the mapping $f_I(v) = v \in V'$ for all $v \in V$ directly implies that this is an SSP reduction.

 \tikzstyle{vertex}=[draw,circle,fill=black, minimum size=4pt,inner sep=0pt] \tikzstyle{edge} = [draw,-]